ethyca/fides/docs/fides/docs/cli/generate-dataset.md

       connection_string
     </div>
     <div class="content">
-      An SQLAlchemy-compatible statement that connects to your database and reads one more schemas.
+      An SQLAlchemy-compatible database connection URL that connects to your database and reads one or more schemas.
     </div>
   </div>
   <div class="content">